RocketChat/docs-old/developer-guides/realtime-api/the-message-object/README.md

 - `parsedUrl`: The parsed URL broken into its parts

 The attachment object inside the attachments array can contain several fields:
-NOTE: New proposal is to deprecate this in favor of type/payload.

 - `image_url`: The image url of the attachment
 - `color`: _(Optional)_ The color of the border which displays on the left side of the attachment.